nils-tc/tiny-chat.com/js-api/README.md

 -   `window.tinyChat.setSlackChannelID(channelID: str)`: Routes the user's message to a different channel ID.
 Tiny Chat bot must be added to the channel beforehand.
 The user's message should not have been sent to Slack yet.

--   `window.tinyChat.sendBotMessage({text: str, id: str})`: Sends a new message from the bot.
-It should have a unique ID to prevent sending it twice.
+-   `window.tinyChat.sendBotMessage({text: str, id: str, picture?: str, name?: str})`: Sends a new message from the bot.

--   `window.tinyChat.sendOperatorMessage({text: str, id: str, name: str, picture: str})`: Send a new message as an operator with a custom name and picture.
 It should have a unique ID to prevent sending it twice.

 -   `window.tinyChat.sendCustomInteraction({html: str, id: str, text: str})`: Sends a new custom interaction with your own HTML as a string.
 The `text` attribute is sent to Slack.
 It should have a unique ID to prevent sending it twice.